 The American Society of Biomechanics is continuing the in-meeting Participant Research Study, which was first successfully piloted at the 2012 ASB annual meeting.
 Our annual meetings are attended by many experimentalists who appreciate the difficulty of obtaining large test subject sample sizes.
-This call for proposals offers ASB members the opportunity to propose research studies that will benefit from the recruitment of test subjects from among the meeting attendees.
-Proposal submissions are now open.
+Please make time to visit the participant research study and participate if possible.

 - Meeting attendee participation in a research study is voluntary and not mandatory